gwcoffey/gwcoffey.com/content/archive/listapp/do-i-have-to-convert-my-old-titles-before-i-can-use-mixed-case-titles-in-new-lists-no-i-do-not/index.md

 ---
-title: DO I HAVE TO "CONVERT" MY OLD TITLES BEFORE I CAN USE MIXED CASE TITLES IN NEW LISTS?
+title: Do I Have to "Convert" My Old Titles Before I Can Use Mixed Case Titles In New Lists?
 (No I Do Not)
 date: '2016-04-27T19:56:32+00:00'
 archive: listapp
 weblog: false